kumaraayush67/django-heroku/README.md

   - python manage.py startapp app_name
   - Add app in settings.py file under INSTALLED_APPS

+ ## Media files

+  - When dealing with media files copy and paste following code at the bottom of your applications

   ## Deployment on heroku
    - Install heroku on System